lindb/lindb.github.io/docs/design/query.md

 7. Functions
 8. Expressions

-Since `LinDB` is implemented in `Golang`, an asynchronous operation and high concurrency can be well supported through `Goroutine`, but the system still uses the concept of `Goroutine Pool` to better manage and handle these asynchronous operations `Task`.
+Since `LinDB` is implemented in `Golang`, an asynchronous operation and high concurrency can be well-supported through `Goroutine`, but the system still uses the concept of `Goroutine Pool` to better manage and handle these asynchronous operations `Task`.

 The entire query process is completed asynchronously and works in an asynchronous `Task` way, that is, `Task A` only does one thing, the result of `Task A` may be the `Input` of `Task B`, but `Task B` It will not wait for the arrival of the result of `Task A`, but `Trigger Task B` in the way of `Event`, and finally complete the execution of a query `Pipeline`.